r7kamura/rspec-request_describer/README.md

 end
 ```

-### headers
+###  easy modification of request headers
-`headers` is provided to modify request headers.
+The `headers` hash is provided to modify your request headers.
-In the below example, a token is added into Authorization request header.
+In this example, a token is added to Authorization request header.

 ```ruby
 describe "GET /users" do